pabloskewes/dotfiles/README.md

     clone-scopeo = "!f() { git clone git@github-scopeo:$1.git; }; f"
 ```

-This allows you to clone repositories with a simple command:
+These aliases allow you to quickly clone repositories based on your SSH configuration:

 - **For personal repositories**:
   ```bash